-The picturesque King Valley is located at the base of the Alpine National Park, in Victoria which is surrounded by mountains, rivers and numerous King Valley wineries.
-From an extraordinary gourmet experience at the Milawa Gourmet Region to stunning waterfalls and mountain ranges in upper King Valley.
-The King Valley is a must visit for wine and food lovers.
+The picturesque King Valley is located at the base of the Alpine National Park in Victoria, which is surrounded by mountains, rivers and numerous King Valley wineries.
+From an extraordinary gourmet experience at the Milawa Gourmet Region to stunning waterfalls and mountain ranges in the upper King Valley.
+The King Valley is a must-visit for wine and food lovers.
 Pulling similarities from Northern Italy, a few wineries have integrated this into their wines and food.

 The vineyards are found on the fertile slopes that rise above the King River – they are home to a great variety of wines.
-The Prosecco Road is a food and wine trail that visitors can explore, meet the winemakers and taste everything the King Valley has to offer (including the impeccable Italian cuisine).
+The King Valley Prosecco Road is a food and wine trail that visitors can explore, meet the winemakers, and taste everything the region offers (including the impeccable Italian cuisine).

 How To Get There

-Driving: The Hume Freeway, the Maroondah and Midland Highways, and the Great Alpine Road lead you to the King Valley Wineries.
-The drive from Melbourne is 3 hours or 4 hours from Canberra.
+Driving: The Hume Freeway, the Maroondah and Midland Highways, and the Great Alpine Road will lead you to the King Valley Wineries.
+The drive from Melbourne is 3 or 4 hours, depending on traffic.
 All roads leading to the region offer spectacular views.

 Flying: Albury Airport facilitates daily flights between Melbourne, Canberra, Sydney and Brisbane.
 All major rental car agencies are based at the airport.
 Wangaratta railway station is on the main Sydney-Melbourne rail link.